Highlights from the Ratings and Financial Report for Ault Global Holdings Inc. (DPW)

-Ault Global Holdings Inc. (AMEX:DPW) went up by 3.93% from its latest closing price compared to the recent 1-year high of $10.94.
-The company’s stock price has collected 4.39% of gains in the last five trading sessions.
-Press Release reported on 07/16/21 that Ault Global Holdings Announces Formation of Ault Global Real Estate Equities, Inc. to Invest in Commercial Real Estate
+Ault Global Holdings Inc. (AMEX:DPW) went up by 4.26% from its latest closing price compared to the recent 1-year high of $10.94.
+The company’s stock price has collected 12.39% of gains in the last five trading sessions.
+Press Release reported on 07/23/21 that Ault Global Holdings, Inc. Announces Adjournment of Annual Meeting of Stockholders Due to Lack of Quorum

 >> 7 Top Picks for the Post-Pandemic Economy <<